-2. Identify and describe the target patient populations in each of the dental specialties.
+2. Identify and describe the target patient populations in more than one of the dental specialties.

-3. Compare and contrast the instruments and armamentarium used in each dental specialty.
+3. Compare and contrast the instruments and armamentarium used in more than one dental specialty.

-4. Discuss the functions of dental professionals within each dental specialty.
+4. Discuss the functions of dental professionals within more than one dental specialty.

-5. Discuss specific patient education issues for each dental specialty.
+5. Discuss specific patient education issues for more than one dental specialty.

-6. Discuss common patient questions regarding each dental specialty and prepare an appropriate response to each question.
+6. Discuss common patient questions regarding more than one dental specialty and prepare an appropriate response to each question

 7. Evaluate current topics related to dentistry such as: Laser Therapy, Cosmetic Dentistry, Myofunctional Therapy, Obstructive Sleep Apnea, and Implants.